n-deleforge/class-manager-generator/README.md

 # Class Manager Generator
+- Version 1.1
-A tool to generate PHP files for class and manager.
+- A tool to generate PHP files for class and manager.